erikma/ColorMatching/README.md

 ## Getting started - First Time Setup
 1. Install Git from https://git-scm.com/download/win (for Windows), or https://git-scm.com/download for other operating systems.
-1. Install Python 3.6 or higher from https://www.python.org/downloads/ .
+1. Install Python 3.6 (but not 3.7!) from https://www.python.org/downloads/ .
 Use the 64-bit version.
 1. Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
 1. Create a new folder: `mkdir c:\ColorMatching`
 1. Move to that folder: `cd c:\ColorMatching`
-1. Clone the Git repo to your new folder: `git clone https://github.com/erikma/ColorMatcing .`
+1. Clone the Git repo to your new folder: `git clone https://github.com/erikma/ColorMatching .`
 1. Type `setup` and press Enter.

 ## Syncing changes